-- I. Attendance at WMRRA New Racer School (NRS) classroom session AND successful completion of an on-track segment provided through a WMRRA-approved track day organization within the previous twelve months (vintage riders are exempt from the latter). - 1.
-If you plan to or have already attended a new racer clinic or race school not on the WMRRA approved list, you must submit in writing to the Novice Committee for approval of this clinic or school in lieu of on-track segment.
+- Attendance at WMRRA New Racer School (NRS) classroom session AND successful completion of an on-track segment provided through a WMRRA-approved track day organization within the previous twelve months (vintage riders are exempt from the latter). - If you plan to or have already attended a new racer clinic or race school not on the WMRRA approved list, you must submit in writing to the Novice Committee for approval of this clinic or school in lieu of on-track segment.
 You will still be required to attend the WMRRA New Racer School classroom session before being issued a WMRRA Novice license. - c.
-After successful completion of the WMRRA New Racer School (NRS) classroom session AND successful completion of an NRS on-track segment through a WMRRA-approved track day organization (vintage riders are exempt from the latter), the prospective Novice MUST provide the following to WMRRA Registration Officials in order to pick up their WMRRA Novice License. - I. A copy of the Motorcycle Race Class completion certificate. - II.
+After successful completion of the WMRRA New Racer School (NRS) classroom session AND successful completion of an NRS ontrack segment through a WMRRA-approved track day organization (vintage riders are exempt from the latter), the prospective Novice MUST provide the following to WMRRA Registration Officials in order to pick up their WMRRA Novice License. - I. A copy of the Motorcycle Race Class completion certificate. - II.
 A copy of the NRS classroom completion certificate. - d.
 To graduate out of the Novice class, riders must: - I. Compete in and finish a minimum of 10 races.
 At the discretion of the Race Director/Referee this requirement may be altered. - II.
 Complete ALL of the following volunteer requirements. - 1.
 Participate in either the setup or teardown of airfence. - 2.
-Participate in at least one half WMRRA race day as part of the race day team (set up the track, tear down the track, help Race Director/Referee, etc) - 3.
-Corner work for a minimum of one complete race day or practice day. - III.
-Upon graduation, continue to use a number in the 700 thru 900 series for a minimum of three race weekends. - IV.
-Be observed by the Referee, Race Director, and any others designated by the Race Director/Referee, who will examine all aspects of the rider's racing conduct to determine whether his skill level and safe behavior are sufficient to grant entry into expert classes. - V. Be observed by at least one of the designated WMRRA expert instructors who participate in the regular novice practices for at least one full practice session.
+Participate in at least one half WMRRA race day as part of the race day team (set up the track, tear down the track, help Race Director/Referee, etc) - Corner work for a minimum of one complete race day or practice day. - III.
+Be observed by the Referee, Race Director, and any others designated by the Race Director/Referee, who will examine all aspects of the rider's racing conduct to determine whether his skill level and safe behavior are sufficient to grant entry into expert classes. - IV.
+Be observed by at least one of the designated WMRRA expert instructors who participate in the regular novice practices for at least one full practice session.
 Said instructor(s) will examine all aspects of the rider's racing conduct to determine whether their skill level and safe behavior are sufficient to grant entry into expert classes.
 The burden shall be on the particular novice to ensure that he or she is so observed.
-The requirements of part IV and this part carry equal weight and both must be fulfilled to graduate from the novice class. - VI.
-Complete a graduation form.
+The requirements of part IV and this part carry equal weight and both must be fulfilled to graduate from the novice class. - V. Complete a graduation form.
 This must be signed by the Referee and one of the instructors indicating the completion of all novice graduation requirements, and turned in to the registrar before the rider will be allowed to enter expert classes. - e.
 The novice race is a place for new racers to develop safe racing skills.
 Novice riders will be eligible to collect points and trophies.
-Novice riders are not eligible to collect points towards the OVERALL championship.
+Novice riders are not eligible to collect points towards the OVERALL